 … consider what your writing might need from an editor and what your expectations might be.

 There are several stages and levels of editing.
-And, typically, the different types should not be done all in one go (but as always in editing, it depends).
+And, ideally, the different types should not be done at the same time.

 1 Developmental edit